niazieo/Course-Scraper/README.md

 # Course Scraper
- A web scraper that notifies me if a class is open or not since the email system sucks at UofA
+ A web scraper that notifies me via Twilio if a class is open or not since the UofA email notification system sucks